Timi Olotu counts a Blue Yeti microphone as one of his most prized tools for content marketing success.

 But at a primal level, collecting that data and sharing it keeps you honest.
 My job here is not to be an artist.
 My job is to use my artistry and creativity to generate value.

 You’re also a poet.
-How do you find the time and head space to still do creative work in addition to your day job?
+How do you find the time to still do creative work in addition to your day job?

 First of all, I try to stay in the orbit of my creative friends so that my mind and my subconscious remain tethered to that space.